-Housing First-year students are required to live in on-campus housing.
+Housing First-year and second-year students are required to live in on-campus housing.
 Entering students explore living options at orientation and are allowed to list residence hall preferences.
 The Office of Residential Life mails room and roommate assignments in August prior to entry or before the beginning of the spring semester.